anikfal/postwrf/docs/index.rst

 .. note::

-    PostWRF is a Linux-based software.
-However, it could be tested on the Mac OS.
+    PostWRF is a Linux-based software, developed on Fedora/CentOS.
+However, it can be tested on the Mac OS.

 .. .. versionchanged:: 0.20.0